stellar/stellar-etl-airflow/README.md

 > **_NOTE:_** Creating an environment will also create a new Google Cloud Storage bucket.
 You can check this bucket's name by clicking on the DAGs folder link in the Composer section of the Cloud Console.

 ### Upload DAGs and Schemas to Cloud Composer
 After the environment is created, select the environment and navigate to the environment configuration tab.
 Look for the value under **DAGs folder**.
 It will be of the form `gs://airflow_bucket/dags`.
-The `airflow_bucket` value will be used in this step and the next .
+The `airflow_bucket` value will be used in this step and the next.
 Run the command below in order to upload the DAGs and schemas to your Airflow bucket.
 ```bash
 > bash upload_static_to_gcs.sh <airflow_bucket>
 ```